oddbird/oddleventy/content/blog/2023/unintuitive-objects.md

 and should be related
 on the website as well.

-If we look at the African Penguin in the list of all the ANIMALS and at the African Penguin detail page, there is no link to the penguin's HABITAT and not even any mention of the penguin DEMO.
+However, if we look at the African Penguin in the list of all the ANIMALS or on the African Penguin detail page, there is no link to the penguin's HABITAT and not even any mention of the penguin DEMO.